wwpa65/PyBer_Analysis/README.md

 # Analysis of PyBer Ride Sharing Data

-Deliverable 3 Instructions

-Use your repository README file to write your analysis of how to address any disparities in the ride-sharing data among the city types.
-The analysis should contain the following:
-Overview of the analysis: Explain the purpose of the new analysis.
-Results: Using images from the summary DataFrame and multiple-line chart, describe the differences in ride-sharing data among the different city types.
-Summary: Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.
-Deliverable 3 Requirements

-Structure, Organization, and Formatting (6 points)

-The written analysis has the following structure, organization, and formatting:
-There is a title, and there are multiple sections.
-(2 pt) Each section has a heading and subheading.
-(2 pt) Links to images are working and displayed correctly.
-(2 pt) Analysis (14 points)

-The written analysis has the following:
 ## Overview of the analysis
-Explain the purpose of the new analysis.

-The purpose of the new analysis is well defined.
-(3 pt)

-creating visualizations of rideshare data for PyBer to help improve access to ride-sharing services and determine affordability for underserved neighborhoods.

-Using your Python skills and knowledge of Pandas, you’ll create a summary DataFrame of the ride-sharing data by city type.
-Then, using Pandas and Matplotlib, you’ll create a multiple-line graph that shows the total weekly fares for each city type.
+We have analyzed ride-share data (to visualize using different graphs such line, bar, or pie charts) with the aim to help PyBer improve access to ride-sharing services and determine affordability for underserved neighborhoods.
+The goal of this analysis was to create a summary DataFrame of the ride-sharing data by city type, and then to use Pandas and Matplotlib, for creating a multiple-line graph that shows the total weekly fares for each city type.
+The visualizations generated from this analysis will inform the trends and facilitate decisiuon making.

-Software Used: Python/ Pandas, Matplotlib, NumPy
+Software Tools Used: Python/ Pandas, Matplotlib, NumPy

 ## Results

-There is a huge difference in the number of rides between city types (Rural (< Suburban < Urban)(See Figure 1 below).
-Therefore the earnings from the city types have larger gaps.
+The overall ride-share data shows that there is a huge difference in the number of rides between city types (See **Figure 1** below).
+- The order for number of rides is (Rural (125) < Suburban (625) < Urban (1625)).
+  Therefore the total fares from each of the city types have larger gaps.

+- The average fare for a ride is highest among the rural rideshares.
+  The trend forthe average fare is Rural ($34.62) > Suburban ($30.97) > Urban ($24.53).

+- The number of drivers depended on the number of rides.
+It follows the trend similar to the number of rides (Rural (78) < Suburban (490) < Urban (2405).
+  It is interesting to see that there are more drivers than the number of rides among urban ride-shares.

+- The average fare per driver is highest among rural ride-shares whereas it is the lowest among urban ride shares (urban ($16.57) < suburban ($39.50) < rural ($55.49).

 ![PyBer-Summary DataFrame](/analysis/PyBer-Summary-DataFrame.png)
-Figure
+ ### Figure 1.
+Summary of rideshares between city types

+The line graph of the total fare by city type (**Figure 2**) shows the weekly fare of each city type over 16 weeks (January - April).

+- The trend for weekly fares is  as follows: below $500 for rural neighborhoods, between $500-$1500 for suburban neighborhoods, and between $1500 - $2500  for urban neighborhoods.

+- The last week of February was the week with peak fares for all the city types.
+The following week (1st week of March), it dropped for each city type.
+  The weekly fares fluctuated differently for each city type (peaks and dips are different in each city type).
+    - The fare for suburban ride-shares was lower than other weeks in the 1st week of January, 1st week of March, and 2nd week of April.
+    - The lowest in fares for both urban and suburban ride shares is for the 1st week of January.

 ![PyBer-Fare Summary](/analysis/PyBer_fare_summary.png)

-There is a description of the differences in ride-sharing data among the different city types.
-Ride-sharing data include the total rides, total drivers, total fares, average fare per ride and driver, and total fare by city type.
-(7 pt)
+### Figure 2.
+The line graph for fare by city type

 ## Summary

-Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.

-There is a statement summarizing three business recommendations to the CEO for addressing any disparities among the city types.
-(4 pt)
+In summary, the total rides, the total drivers, and the total fares had larger gaps between city types.
+Therefore the earnings are significantly different between city types.
+There may be factors that affect the differences in ride-shares such as infrastructure (e.g. roads and conditions and accesibility, gas stations, phone usage, internet access etc.) and the availaibility of automobiles (cars, vans etc.).
+It may also be in part due to the affordability for people for ride-shares.
+It is obvious that the urban cities have more drivers and more ride-shares.
+The suburban areas falls between rural and urban cities and that can be expected.

+The following recommendation can be made based on this analysis.
+1. Lower the rates for ride shares for rural and suburban cities while keeping fare rates among urban ride-shares.
+2. Increase the number of drivers to rural and suburban cities (it may also need to encourage drivers by providing incentives etc. for ride-shares in those under previledged neighborhoods).
+3. Initiate discussions with city administrations on ways to improve infrastructure in needed neighborhoods (especially in rural areas).